Advice > Product management

 • Business Partner, Extended Workforce Solutions Partner Engagement

-1.1 What do Strategy and Operations do at Google?
+1.1 What do Strategy and Operations people do at Google?

 According to Google, strategy and operations people “make insightful recommendations and implement strategies that address complex business issues and achieve company goals.”

-Google business operations and strategy teams play a significant role in defining and driving strategic, operational, and operational improvements at Google.
+Google business operations and strategy teams play a significant role in defining and driving strategic, operational, and organizational improvements within Google’s many business teams.
 There are other strategy teams at Google, but BizOps has the broadest scope.

-BizOps roles are often a solid starting point for any career direction within the company or related industries.
-Fitzaptrick says that the nature of the BizOps projects requires working with senior leaders at Google, who frequently “internally poach” BizOps talent for their own teams and accelerate their career development.
+With a Strategy & Operations role, you essentially have a solid starting point for any career direction within the company.
+Senior leaders at Google are known to “internally poach” BizOps talent for their own teams and accelerate their career development.

 What skills are required to be in Strategy and Operations at Google?